 For hot, cold, dusty, or remote project environments, insulation and HVAC planning should be treated as part of the office design, not as an afterthought.

 On many projects, the office container is only one part of a larger site facility zone.
-It may be installed beside toilet containers, welfare containers, storage containers, security units, accommodation containers, or dining facilities.
+It may be installed beside toilet containers, welfare units, storage containers, security cabins, accommodation units, or dining facilities.

-This approach creates an organized site base where teams can work, meet, rest, and access daily support facilities in one area.
+This approach creates an organized site base where teams can work, meet, rest, store materials, and access daily support facilities in one area.

 Office containers are often confused with converted shipping containers, but they are not the same.